fineanmol/plant-tree/README.md

-🪴 Updated on Sat, 09 Aug 2025 15:22:00 GMT
+🌴 Updated on Sat, 09 Aug 2025 18:23:03 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Any fool can write code that a computer can understand."